Irdroid/Brickz/Readme.md

 **Introduction**

 Brickz is a Open Source Platform Independent Bluetooth Infrared Transmitter / Blaster that supports GNU Linux, MS Windows MAC OS X and Android.
-Brickz allows you to transmit Pronto HEX Infrared codes via its built-in infrared LEDs or via a IR extender cable that connect to brickz via a 3.5mm Mono Audio jack  [Brickz Product Website] The unit is capable of connecting to the host PC via USB as well.
-It shows up aas a bluetooth serial port, when that interface option is used, or as a USB Serial Device if the USB Interface connection is used.(https://irdroid.eu/product/brickz/)
+Brickz allows you to transmit Pronto HEX Infrared codes via its built-in infrared LEDs or via a IR extender cable that connect to brickz via a 3.5mm Mono Audio jack.
+The unit is capable of connecting to the host PC via USB as well as Bluetooth.
+It shows up as a bluetooth serial port, when that interface option is used, or as a USB Serial Device if the USB Interface connection is used.(https://irdroid.eu/product/brickz/)
 ![Brickz](https://raw.githubusercontent.com/Irdroid/Brickz/main/Documents/Photos/Brickz_with_ir_extender_scaled.png)

 **Features:**